 For a freshman entering prior to January 2013, the criterion for admission to the Whitacre College Foundational Curriculum requires that the student must have the academic preparation necessary to begin an engineering degree program.
 Specifically, a student must be qualified to enroll in MATH 1451 (Calculus I) or higher.

 Effective January 2013 and later, the criterion for admission to the Whitacre College Foundational Curriculum requires that a first time freshman or transfer student with fewer than 12 hours of transfer credit must be accepted to the university with assured admission status.
+Students who are assured admit and not TSI compliant will be admitted to Texas Tech as a PreEngineering student.
 The criteria used to determine assured admission status are SAT/ACT scores and class rank as shown in the undergraduate admission section of this catalog and summarized below.

 |Class Rank||Minimum Test Scores for|